Inbibo/shift_docs/docs/integration_resources/software/nuke.md

 ## Shift installation in Nuke

 In order to have Shift installed inside Nuke and be able to open the Shift UI with a menu entry, is required to setup Shift in the user init and menu python files.
-It can be added in the user init and menu files from the nuke preference folder ([home directory]/.nuke) or a custom init and menu files inside the pipeline.
+It can be added in the user init and menu files from the nuke preference folder ([home directory]/.nuke) or a custom init and menu files inside your pipeline.
 If the directory were this files are stored is a path read by Nuke, they will be automatically executed on startup.

 ### Init